RedisJSON/RedisJSON/docs/docs/indexing_JSON.md

 FT.CREATE idx ON JSON SCHEMA $.phone_numbers.* AS numbers TAG $.addresses[*].city AS cities TAG
 ```

-You can then query those documents with the typical `TAG` syntax e.g.
+You can then query those documents with the typical `TAG` syntax, for example:

 ```
 FT.SEARCH idx "@cities:{Orlando}"